danoc/clickable-box/README.md

 It's [very hard](https://www.scottohara.me/blog/2018/10/03/unbutton-buttons.html) to remove all styles from HTML `button` elements.
 It's also hard to create clickable `div`s that are accessible.
 This can cause developers to ship inaccessible UI.

 The `ClickableBox` React component accepts an `onClick` prop and an element to render.
 It returns the element with the `onClick` as well as the attributes and event listeners needed to make it as accessible as a `button`.
-It combines the flexibility of a `div` or `span` with the accessibility of a `button`.

 ## Install